ywzhang1031/ywzhang1031.github.io/_pages/about.md

 * **Robust Representation Learning** for Vision-Language Models (VLMs)
 * **Explainable AI**

-I am deeply passionate about Artificial Intelligence and driven by a pure curiosity to explore its boundaries.
-My aspiration is to contribute a piece to this puzzle, bridging the gap between theoretical models and real-world impact.
-Let's explore the future of AI together.
+Driven by pure curiosity, I am passionate about exploring the boundaries of AI.
+My goal is to make tangible contributions—however small—and to understand how AI reshapes the way we live.
+I am excited to be part of this transformative era.

 ***